osenn15/DS202-Final-Project/README.md

 This project’s goal was to analyze different health and lifestyle factors that could potentially influence the development of diabetes.
-Health factors that we found associated with diabetes was high blood pressure and a higher BMI.
-Lifestyle factors that we found associated with diabetes are a poor diet(lack of fruit and vegetables) as well as a lack of physical activity.
+Health factors that we found associated with diabetes were high blood pressure and a higher BMI.
+Lifestyle factors that we found associated with diabetes were a poor diet (lack of fruits and vegetables) as well as a lack of physical activity.
 Not surprisingly, the combination of physical activity and a good diet showed a low rate of diabetes.
 It is important that people are aware of this as they are lifestyle choices that they can control.
-We also found that poor mental health was associated with diabetes, and this can be due to the connection between mental health, diet, and physical activity.
+We also found that poor mental health was associated with diabetes, which could be due to the connection between mental health, diet, and physical activity.
+It is important that people are aware that diabetes is a serious condition with serious consequences.
 One alarming thing we found was that people with diabetes are much more likely to have a stroke or heart problems, even at a young age.
+However, if we are aware of the risks and the ways in which they can be avoided, we can take the steps necessary to prevent the development of diabetes.